Barack Obama: Presidential campaigns

-2008
+2008 presidential candidacy

 On February 10, 2007, Obama announced his candidacy for President of the United States in front of the Old State Capitol building in Springfield, Illinois.
 The choice of the announcement site was viewed as symbolic, as it was also where Abraham Lincoln delivered his "House Divided" speech in 1858.
 Obama emphasized issues of rapidly ending the Iraq War, increasing energy independence, and reforming the health care system.

 Numerous candidates entered the Democratic Party presidential primaries.
-The field narrowed to Obama and Senator Hillary Clinton after early contests, with the race remaining close throughout the primary process, but with Obama gaining a steady lead in pledged delegates due to better long-range planning, superior fundraising, dominant organizing in caucus states, and better exploitation of delegate allocation rules.
+The field narrowed to Obama and Senator Hillary Clinton after early contests, with the race remaining close throughout the primary process, but Obama gained a steady lead in pledged delegates due to better long-range planning, superior fundraising, dominant organizing in caucus states, and better exploitation of delegate allocation rules.

-On June 2, 2008, Obama had received enough votes to clinch his election.
+On June 2, 2008, Obama had received enough votes to clinch his nomination.
 After an initial hesitation to concede, on June 7, Clinton ended her campaign and endorsed Obama.
-On August 23, 2008, Obama announced his selection of Delaware Senator Joe Biden as his vice presidential running mate.
-Obama selected Biden from a field speculated to include former Indiana Governor and Senator Evan Bayh and Virginia Governor Tim Kaine.
+On August 23, 2008, Obama announced his selection of Delaware senator Joe Biden as his vice presidential running mate.
+Obama selected Biden from a field speculated to include former Indiana governor and senator Evan Bayh and Virginia governor Tim Kaine.
 At the Democratic National Convention in Denver, Colorado, Hillary Clinton called for her supporters to endorse Obama, and she and Bill Clinton gave convention speeches in his support.
 Obama delivered his acceptance speech at Invesco Field at Mile High stadium to a crowd of about eighty-four thousand; the speech was viewed by over three million people worldwide.
 During both the primary process and the general election, Obama's campaign set numerous fundraising records, particularly in the quantity of small donations.
 On June 19, 2008, Obama became the first major-party presidential candidate to turn down public financing in the general election since the system was created in 1976.

 John McCain was nominated as the Republican candidate, and he selected Sarah Palin as his running mate.
 Obama and McCain engaged in three presidential debates in September and October 2008.
 On November 4, Obama won the presidency with 365 electoral votes to 173 received by McCain.
 Obama won 52.9 percent of the popular vote to McCain's 45.7 percent.
 He became the first African-American to be elected president.
 Obama delivered his victory speech before hundreds of thousands of supporters in Chicago's Grant Park.
-He is one of the three United States senators moved directly from the U.S. Senate to the White House, the others are Warren G. Harding and John F. Kennedy.
+He is one of the three United States senators moved directly from the U.S. Senate to the White House, the others being Warren G. Harding and John F. Kennedy.